 Can you smoke peaches?

 Yup!
-In addition, to making smoked peach cobbler, you can also just smoke fresh peaches.
-We smoke them at 225 directly on the grate for an hour.
+In addition to making smoked peach cobbler, you can also make Smoked Peaches.
+We smoke them at 225 F directly on the grate for an hour.

 Equipment